 Lake Fayette Oak Thicket Park

 Beginning Monday, September 19, the overnight camping area, restrooms, and trail entrance will be closed for renovations and expansion at Park Prairie.
 Portable restrooms are available on-site.
-Construction is estimated to take 4 weeks for completion.

 Oak Thicket Park is situated on Lake Fayette, a 2,000-acre lake that is a fishing paradise and voted one of the best bass fishing lakes in Texas.
 The day use area is a popular destination, and activities include fishing, boating, picnicking, biking, hiking, and birding, making these parks the ultimate family getaway!
 A network of multi-use trail systems connect Oak Thicket Park and Park Prairie Park, allowing visitors the chance to get out and explore nature through the forest, prairies, and marshlands.
 Other local tourist attractions are the towns of Fayetteville, Round Top, and La Grange for more exploring.
 The park is known for the lovely live oak trees, which provide shade during the Texas summers, and stay green year-round.

 - Pet Friendly

 The campground includes 20 wooded RV sites which include 30/50 amp electric, water, a paved RV pad, picnic table, and fire ring/grill combo.
 Both tent and RV camping are permitted.
 Oak Thicket Park also has a dump station and pump-out service.
 In addition to the regular campsites, Oak Thicket Park also provides 6 screened shelters with two bunk beds which sleep up to 4 persons.
 Each shelter has electricity, a ceiling fan, outside electric and water spigot, a picnic table, and fire ring/grill combo.
 Restroom and shower facilities are available for shelter guests.Reserve Campground Now

 Oak Thicket Park has waterfront cabins with varying options for larger families.